thekaigonzalez/FreeKSD/README.md

 FreeKSD is an interoperable, Modern-day Unix-Shell based application which is based off of the original [Kux System]() Open ./KSD to get started after building.

+FreeKSD Works simultaneously with The default shell, as well as run files in a venv which prevents crashes to the default shell.